-The Group considers there to be no critical accounting judgments in the consolidated financial statements.
+The Group considers there to be no further critical accounting judgments included the consolidated financial statements.

-E. Going Concern
+F. Going Concern

-In accordance with IAS 1 'Presentation of financial statements', and revised FRC ("Financial Reporting Council ") guidance on 'risk management, internal control and related financial and business reporting', the Directors have considered the funding and liquidity position of the Group and have assessed the Group's ability to continue as a going concern for the foreseeable future.
+In accordance with IAS 1 'Presentation of financial statements', and revised Financial Reporting Council ("FRC") guidance on 'risk management, internal control and related financial and business reporting', the Directors have considered the funding and liquidity position of the Group and have assessed the Group's ability to continue as a going concern for the foreseeable future.
 In doing so, the Directors have reviewed the Group's budget and forecasts, and have taken into account all available information about the future for a period of at least, but not limited to, 12 months from the date of approval of these consolidated financial statements.

 The Group meets its day-to-day working capital requirements and medium-term funding requirements through its trading cash flows.
-At 30 June 2023, the Group had net assets of £571.3 million and net current assets of £226.1 million, of which £164.7 million was cash and cash equivalents.
-In addition, the Group has a currently unused revolving credit facility (RCF) of £350.0 million.
+At 30 June 2024, the Group had net assets of £639.5 million and net current assets of £113.8 million, of which £62.4 million was cash and cash equivalents.
+In addition, the Group has a remaining undrawn revolving credit facility (RCF) of £205.2 million, which matures in 2027.

 The Directors have considered the business activities and the Group's principal risks and uncertainties in the context of the current operating environment.
 This includes the associated risks with doing business in an environment with inflationary pressures and risk of recession increasing in certain markets.
-The Directors have reviewed liquidity and modelled cash flow projections to produce a baseline forecast scenario.
+We have also assessed the risk of breaching RCF covenants now that Endava has drawn down under the RCF as at 30 June 2024.
+The Directors have reviewed the Group's liquidity and modelled cash flow projections to produce a baseline forecast scenario.

-The Directors have also considered sensitivities in respect of potential downside scenarios over and above the baseline scenario, and the mitigating actions available in concluding that the Group is able to continue in operation for a period of at least 12 months from the date of approval of these consolidated financial statements.
-The specific scenarios modelled include a downside scenario with a recession weakening the demand from July 2023 leading to a sequential revenue decline for three quarters, and a severe but plausible downside scenario with a more significant recession impact leading to a severe impact on sequential revenue growth for five quarters, followed by a gradual recovery.
+The Directors have also considered sensitivities in respect of a potential severe but plausible downside scenario over and above the baseline scenario concluding that the Group is still able to continue in operation for a period of at least 12 months from the date of approval of these consolidated financial statements.
+The baseline scenario was derived from the forecast for the fiscal year ending 30 June 2025 approved by the Board.